 Just as every woman is unique, so is every man.
-Therefore, these are general suggestions, but I hope they help steer your own thoughts.
+Therefore, these are general suggestions of gift ideas for men, but I hope they help steer your own thoughts.

-(Disclosure: I have done marriage counseling for years, so I know many women feel their husbands take advantage of their time away from the family.
+(Disclosure: I know from counseling that many women feel their husbands take advantage of their time away from the family.
 I’m not advocating that either.
 You will have to use discretion on whether this is an appropriate gift in your context.)

-Tribute.
 This might be the best idea I have to share.
-I’ve believed and taught for years that a man’s greatest need is respect.
+I believe a man’s greatest need is respect.
 Every man wants to feel they have added value to the world.
 You give a lasting gift when you choose to honor him personally.

 Some examples of this gift.
 It could be a frame of sayings he frequently is heard saying. (this would show him you’re listening.)
 This could also be individual tributes that you gather from people about him.
 It could be a listing of traits you admire about him arranged in a creative way.